- Antitrust analysis

 Prior to joining Bates White, Dr. Pflum was an assistant professor at the University of Alabama, where he taught courses in industrial organization, managerial economics, and principles of microeconomics.

-- Supported expert working on behalf of the US Department of Justice to evaluate the likely effectiveness of a proposed conduct remedy in a pending vertical merger.
+- Supported expert working on behalf of the US Department of Justice to evaluate the effectiveness of a proposed conduct remedy in a vertical merger.
 The evaluation included a qualitative review of the ability of the remedy to constrain the merged firm’s increased market power.

 - Assisted expert in analyzing the economic losses to a large quaternary care hospital that experienced an unexpected, temporary closure; the analysis examined the long-term impacts to inpatient and outpatient care.

 - On behalf of a state Attorney General, supported the expert in evaluating the competitive effects of the consolidation of providers in the state; the evaluation included structural analysis of market shares and concentration, diversion analysis, and price analysis.